linode/docs/docs/quick-answers/linux-essentials/what-is-systemd/index.md

 ## systemd Units

-Systemd introduces the concept of *systemd units* and there are several types, such as a *service unit*, *mount unit*, *socket unit* and *slice unit*.
+systemd introduces the concept of *systemd units* and there are several types, such as a *service unit*, *mount unit*, *socket unit* and *slice unit*.
 Units are defined in unit configuration files, which include information about the unit type and its behavior.

 Expand the note below for a comprehensive list of all available systemd unit types.